rigelnoble/powstats/readme.md

 - Avoids recalculating vertical descent for unchanged activities
 - Useful when you've edited/corrected old activities and need to reprocess them

-**Note:** Caching does not reduce API calls significantly, as the script must still check each activity's `updated_at` timestamp.
-The primary benefit is avoiding redundant GPS elevation calculations.
+**Note:** On repeat runs where no activities have changed, caching reduces API calls from ~2 per activity down to a single activity list fetch - a near-total saving.
+The script must always fetch the activity list to check `updated_at` timestamps, but details and elevation stream calls are skipped for cached activities.

 **Cache management:**
 - Cache persists between runs automatically